Katie Bell Flashes Her Trim Figure In Tight Leopard-Print Lingerie

 The model doesn't appear to be shy when it comes to getting spicy in front of the camera.
 She's often seen wearing scanty ensembles that draw attention to her ample assets.

-As previously reported by The Inquisitr, Katie recently dropped the jaws of her followers when she opted to go braless under a revealing black top.
+As previously reported by The Inquisitr, Katie recently sizzled when she opted to go braless under a revealing black top.
 She also rocked some ripped jeans.
 That snap was a hit among her admirers as well.
-To date, it’s racked up more than 101,000 likes and over 720 comments.
+To date, it's racked up more than 101,000 likes and over 720 comments.